 World War Two, 1939-1945

 John Edward Wilberforce Arthur, Wing Commander, 87084, Royal Air Force Volunteer Reserve.
-John was the son of Arthur and Hannah Jane Arthur, of Penrhos, Carway View, Carmarthen.
-He served in the Royal Air Force in the Middle East, after being commissioned from Leading Aircraftman on 3 July 1940.
-John died in North Africa on 29 September 1943.
-He was 37 years old, and is buried at Medjez-El-Bab War Cemetery, Tunisia.
+John was born in 1906, the son of Arthur Arthur and Hannah Jane Arthur (nee Davies), of Penrhos, Carway View, Carmarthen.
+He enlisted into the Royal Air Force Volunteer Reserve and was commissioned from Leading Aircraftman to Flight Lieutenant on 3 July 1940, joining the Balloon Branch.
+John was later promoted to Wing Commander and became attached to the HQ of the NWAAF, in Tunis.
+John died as a result of a vehicle accident in North Africa on 29 September 1943.
+The 37-year-old was originally buried in La Borgel Civil Cemetery in Tunis, but in August 1944 the military graves within the cemetery were relocated into Medjez-El-Bab War Cemetery, Tunisia.

 William Donald Bowen, Sergeant (Flight Engineer), 1378175, Royal Air Force Volunteer Reserve.
-William was the son of Thomas Benjamin and Mary Bowen, of Carmarthen.
-He married Beryl Williams of Carmarthen in 1941.
-He served with 15 Squadron, Royal Air Force, which was a heavy bomber squadron, armed with the Short Stirling III, based at RAF Bourn.
+William was born in 1916, the son of Thomas Benjamin Bowen and Mary Bowen (nee Morgan), of Carmarthen.
+He married Beryl Williams, of 5, Mansel Street, Carmarthen, in 1941.
+William enlisted into the Royal Air Force Volunteer Reserve and after completing his training as a Flight Engineer was posted to 15 Squadron, Royal Air Force, which was a heavy bomber squadron, armed with the Short Stirling III, based at RAF Bourn.
 On the night of 1 March 1943, William took off from Bourn as part of the crew of Stirling W7518.
 At around 01.00 the following morning, the Halifax was intercepted by a German FW night fighter, and was shot down above the Oosterschelde.
 Of the crew of seven, only one man escaped.
 William and five of his crewmates died in the crash on the morning of 2 March 1943, and are buried together at Bergen-Op-Zoom War Cemetery, Netherlands.
 William was 27 years old.

 Alun Meilir Davies, Private, 14635646, Parachute Regiment.
-Alun was the son of William and Martha Davies, of Carmarthen.
+Alun was born on 27 July 1924, the son of William Davies and Martha Davies (nee Jones), of Carmarthen, and was educated at Carmarthen Grammar School.
 His parents later moved to Aberystwyth.
-Alun served with the 9th Battalion, Parachute Regiment, Army Air Corps.
-The battalion was tasked with the capture of the famous Merville Gun Battery in Normandy, and landed around the area in gliders during the early hours of D-Day, 6 June 1944.
+Alun enlisted into the army and became selected for the Special Forces, joining the 9th Battalion, Parachute Regiment, Army Air Corps.
+The battalion had formed in November 1942 from the 10th Battalion, Essex Regiment, and was assigned to the 3rd Parachute Brigade, which was initially attached to the 1st Airborne Division.
+In April 1943 the 1st Airborne Division left Britain to take part in the Allied invasion of Sicily, leaving the 3rd Parachute Brigade behind, then on 23 April the brigade became transferred to the newly formed 6th Airborne Division.
+At dawn on 6 June 1944, D-Day, the 9th Parachute Regiment left England, tasked with the capture of the famous Merville Gun Battery in Normandy, and landed around the area in gliders during the early hours of D-Day, 6 June 1944.
 Alun was killed during the capture of the battery that day.
-He was 19 years old, and is commemorated on the Bayeux Memorial, France.
+The 19-year-old was posted as missing, but was later deemed to have been killed in action.
+He has no known grave, so is commemorated on the Bayeux Memorial, France.

 D. H. Davies, Private.
 The memorial shows a Private D. H. Davies as having served in the army.
 There is only one man of that name who fell during WW2 and is commemorated by the CWGC and that is Private Douglas Haig Davies, but he was from Bridgend.